 Some dentists (mostly outside the U.S.) rave about the technique, but many dentists have posted countless reviews about how they or their colleagues quickly adopted the method, but now their machines collect dust in the corner.

-Experts say that since this method is still considered somewhat questionable, many insurance companies will not cover the procedure - and it is somewhat expensive, especially compared to simply filling a cavity.
+Experts say that since this method is still considered somewhat questionable, many insurance companies will not cover the procedure – and it’s also somewhat expensive, especially compared to simply filling a cavity.